-Registrations should be completed by the Webelos den leader or unit leader no later than 10/15/18.
-Save money and register online as a den.
+Registration is typically completed by the Webelos den leader or unit leader and should be done no later than 10/8/19.
 Payments are made online with credit card or electronic check.
 Council refund policy.

 Every pre-registered Scout will receive a patch; patches are not guaranteed for late registrations.
 Onsite registration: $30.